symbioticfi/cli/README.md

   vaultops                     List all operators opted into the given vault. vaultnetsops                 List all operators and their associated networks for the given vault.

+  --- for general use (related to Stakers) ---

+  active-balance-of            Get an active balance of a given account at a particular vault. withdrawals-of               Get some epoch's withdrawals of a given account at a particular vault. withdrawals-claimed          Check if some epoch's withdrawals of a given account at a particular vault are claimed.

   --- for Networks ---

   register-network             Register the signer as a network.